Laytoder/licensecorp-assessment/scripts/README.md

 The script makes a single POST request to the backend endpoint `http://localhost:8002/tasks/populate/1000000`, which initiates the batch creation process on the server side.

-### Monitoring Progress

-After running the script, you can monitor the todo creation progress:

-1. Through the frontend UI at http://localhost:3000
-2. Via the backend API at http://localhost:8002/tasks/stats
-3. By watching the analytics counters at http://localhost:8002/analytics/counters

 ### Notes

 - The script itself completes quickly as it only initiates the process